SUNLIGHT: Roger Ackling at the Henry Moore Institute

 The Henry Moore Institute is currently home to the most comprehensive exhibition of the work of artist Roger Ackling (1947-2014).

 Ackling’s work defies obvious categorisation thanks to his unusual methods and choice of materials.
 His objects, which were often pieces of driftwood or found wooden items like forks, ice lolly sticks and clothes hangers, were made by burning.
-The artist focused sunlight through small hand-held magnifying glass to scorch repeated, regular lines into the surface.
+The artist focused sunlight through a small hand-held magnifying glass to scorch repeated, regular lines into the surface.

-The resulting pieces have a calm, quiet quality that perhaps communicates the moment of making itself as the process would’ve required very specific conditions and a lot of patience – Ackling was known to sit still for many hours, waiting for the sun to be in the right place.
+The resulting pieces have a calm, quiet quality that perhaps communicates the moment of making itself as the process would’ve required very specific conditions and a lot of patience.
+Ackling was known to sit still for many hours, waiting for the sun to be in the right place.
 He only ever used only what he could find and what nature itself provided him with, making for a truly sustainable way of working.

 SUNLIGHT: Roger Ackling exudes both quietude and mystery, with the sun-scarred artefacts becoming objects of unknown purpose.
+It’s not a show to rush through but one that invites reflection and a slow engagement with the artefacts.
+You might even leave feeling a little more relaxed.

 Accessibility